 Pros:

-- Reusable 100g silica gel packs offer long-lasting moisture protection.
+- Reusable 100g silica gel packs offer longer-lasting moisture protection than small packets.

 - Transparent window makes it easy to monitor when reactivation is needed.